Personal Injury-TBI

 c.
 Loss of Consciousness is not Required

 Loss of consciousness at the time of the incident may be important.
 It is not a requirement for purposes of a brain injury.
 Of course if a person had a loss of consciousness, how would they know that?
 All they’d know is that there is a gap in their memory.
 If there are no witnesses observing the person, then it’s going to be especially tough to determine if there was any loss of consciousness.
-In other words it is well established that a loss of consciousness is not a requirement.
+In any event it is well established that a loss of consciousness is not a requirement.
 The best evidence of this is Phineas Gage who had a metal bar pierce his brain but had no loss of consciousness.

 Also the Concussion Quick Check by the American Academy of Neurology states that loss of consciousness occurs in less than 10% of the people with concussions.